 As I slowly approach my 32nd birthday I cannot help but reflect on the hobby that has been my obsession for the past 9 years.
-Given that my longest job has spanned 2 years (graduate job at Sapient from 2004 – 2006), longest optional course was 4 years (MSci computer science from 2000-2004), longest relationship was 7 years (2000-2007), it is amazing that I have been in the Salsa game for 9 years and still going strong.
+Given that my longest job has spanned 2 years (a graduate job at Sapient from 2004 – 2006), the longest optional course was 4 years (MSci computer science from 2000-2004), and the longest relationship was 7 years (2000-2007), it is amazing that I have been in the Salsa game for 9 years and still going strong.

 For those who know me will know that I am forever pushing, forever growing and forever moving in some direction.
 In Salsa I have pushed since I started and sampled most of what there is to offer.
 Here is a quick summary of my most memorable moments: